Outpatient Drug and Alcohol Treatment Programs

 Frequently Asked Questions About Outpatient Treatment

-What Is The Difference Between Outpatient and Inpatient Programs
+What Is The Difference Between Outpatient and Residential Programs

-Residential arrangements: Whereas participants in an inpatient program reside at the treatment facility, patients of an outpatient program live at home.
+Residential arrangements: Whereas participants in a residential program reside at the treatment facility, patients of an outpatient program live at home.
 They attend treatment sessions in the day and return home at the close of the day.
 Treatment sessions for an outpatient program for addiction in Indiana can hold for a few days/hours in a week.

 Intensity of treatment: The intensity of treatment for both programs vary.
 Participants at an inpatient program are kept occupied throughout the day.
 Therapeutic sessions are very intense.
 Conversely, outpatient treatment sessions are not so intense.
 However, intensive outpatient programs are a bit more intense than other types of outpatient programs.
 IOP patients participate in therapeutic sessions from morning and return home at night.
 Participation in other outpatient programs last for a few hours weekly.

-Duration of treatment: Inpatient programs typically lasts 1-3 months.
+Duration of treatment: Residential programs typically last 1-3 months.
 It may be longer depending on the severity of the case.
 Outpatient programs for addiction last for a similar time frame (1-3 months).
-However they are less expensive than inpatient programs and allow people to undergo treatment for a much longer period.
+However they are less expensive than residential programs and allow people to undergo treatment for a much longer period.
 Patients may choose to transition to less-intensive therapy sessions, which may last for as long as the patient wants.